ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 ::

     $ omero web start
-    ... static files copied to '/home/omero/omero/lib/python/omeroweb/static'.
+    ... static files copied to '/opt/omero/web/omero-web/lib/python/omeroweb/static'.
     Starting OMERO.web...
 [OK]

-The Gunicorn workers are managed **separately** from other OMERO.server processes.
+The Gunicorn workers are managed **separately** from other OMERO processes.
 You can check their status or stop them using the following commands: